rahulgulati89/Kafka/README.md

 ![alt text](https://github.com/rahulgulati89/Kafka/blob/main/Images/Consumer2.png)

-Click `Start` from bottom left and you will see protobuf messages which have been produced to this topic.
+After choosing all the above settings, Click `Start` from bottom left and you will see protobuf messages which have been produced to this topic in step 2.
+If you dont see any messages the check your settings again or check your producer.

 ![alt text](https://github.com/rahulgulati89/Kafka/blob/main/Images/Consumer3.png)